-Initial entry into the Structured Family Caregiving Waiver (SFCW) is limited to persons age twenty one(21) and over who have been diagnosed with Alzheimer's or related disorders as defined by state statute 172.800 RSMo by a licensed physician.
+Initial entry into the Structured Family Caregiving Waiver (SFCW) is limited to persons age twenty one(21) and over who have been diagnosed with Alzheimer's or related disorders as defined by state statute 172.800 RSMo by a physician licensed in the State of Missouri.
 The paid caregiver and participant must reside full time in the same household.

-- c.
+c.
 Transition of Individuals Affected by Maximum Age Limitation.
-When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one): - O Not applicable.
-There is no maximum age limit - The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.
+When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one):

+Not applicable.
+There is no maximum age limit

+The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.